CASFRI/PostgreSQL-Table-Translation-Framework/doc/engineSpecs.md

     -   **validation helper functions:** Return an invalidation code when passed values do not fulfill some specific conditions or a valid value.
-Used only in the "validationRules" column of the translation table.
+Used only in the “validationRules” column of the translation table.

     -   **translation helper functions:** Return a specific value when validation rules are fulfilled.
-Used only in the "transationRules" column of the translation table.
+Used only in the “transationRules” column of the translation table.

 -   All validation helper functions should be able to accept a single attribute or a comma separated list of attributes.
-E.g. smallerThan("first\_name, last\_name", 20) so that the function returns FALSE if any listed value does not fulfill the condition implemented by the function.
+E.g. smallerThan(“first\_name, last\_name”, 20) so that the function returns FALSE if any listed value does not fulfill the condition implemented by the function.
--   "validationRules" can be composed of a semi-colon separated list of validation helper functions.
+-   “validationRules” can be composed of a semi-colon separated list of validation helper functions.
 This is the equivalent of putting a AND logical operator between each function.
 -   Every validation function must take a list of values, some